makrai/notes/goddard94-sem-lex-univ.md

 ### 2.1.6 Non-Compositional Relationships

-* assumption was that it would seem that if two concepts had something in common they could not both be semantically indivisible
+* old assumption: if two concepts had something in common they could not both be semantically indivisible
-* e.g
+* eg
   * YOU and I are not independent of SOMEONE
   * THINK, KNOW, WANT and FEEL have something in common (mental proc/state)
   * GOOD seems to be intuitively related in some way to WANT,
     * as a long line of philosophers have suggested; and
-  * BECAUSE and CAN seem to be related to IF (cf. Austin 1961)
+  * BECAUSE and CAN seem to be related to IF (cf Austin 1961)

 ## 2.2 The Proposed Primitive Inventory p37

-* In some cases, we will discuss and
+* In some cases, we will
-  * refute putative decompositions which are circulating
+  * discuss and refute putative decompositions which are circulating
   * indicate areas where the elements have proved indispensable

 ### 2.2.1 Substantives: I, YOU, SOMEONE, SOMETHING, PEOPLE p37